carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ## CWL single step workflow

 Next the RNA-seq data will be used for the first CWL workflow.
 The first step of RNA-sequensing analysis is a quality control of the RNA reads using `fastqc`.
-This tool is already available for to use so there is no need to write a tool descriptor.
+This tool is already available to use so there is no need to write a tool descriptor.

 This is the workflow file (`rna_seq_workflow.cwl`).